-Employers not wishing to claim an exemption threshold amount are required to pay tax of 4.95% on all South Australian wages for the month.
+Employers not wishing to claim an exemption threshold amount are required to pay tax at the relevant rate on all South Australian wages for the month.

 The deduction entitlement is calculated using the formula below:

 \ No. days employed equals the number of days in the relevant financial year of which the employer paid or was liable to pay taxable wages. \\366 days should be used if a leap year